KILTprotocol/command-bot/README.md

 `/cmd queue -v PIPELINE_SCRIPTS_REF=your-branch -c bench $ overhead assets westmint`

+## Runs all benchmarks for all pallets, for a given runtime

+`/cmd queue -c bench-bot $ spiritnet`

 ## Cancel <a name="pull-request-command-cancel"></a>

 In the pull request where you previously ran `/cmd queue`, comment: